mubashirdesign/Mubashirs-Barebone-Webpack-Setup/README.md

 Overview:
 This a basic configuration setup for webpack.
 What it does is give you an dev enviroment so you can create your web projects efficiently.
+This config supports babel to transpile ESnext into es5 code and polyfil the rest.

 Prerequisites:
 - Have nodeJS alongside npm installed on your machine